jeffng5/react-1/conceptual.md

 ### An array index is a last resort choice because the list can change.
 Items can be moved aroudn and be deleted so eth index can get messed up.

 - Describe useEffect.
 What use cases is it used for in React components?
+### useEffect is used when a component renders, you may want to fetch data from an API.
+UseEffect is a builtin hook that runs after a rendering of a specific component.

 - What does useRef do?
 Does a change to a ref value cause a rerender of a component?
+### a useRef is used for accessing an underlying DOM element or setting and clearing timers.
+A change in the value of ref does not cause a rerender.

 - When would you use a ref?
 When wouldn't you use one?
+### Setting a timer for code to run or controlling a DOM element (use sparingly).
+You shouldnt really be using useRef to manipulate the DOM

 - What is a custom hook in React?
 When would you want to write one?
+### A custom hook is a self-written function that can be used repeatedly.
+You should write one if the same logic/function is used across many components.
+This can help refactor and unclutter your code.